thinkonward/geophysical-foundation-model/README.md

 ## Running the Model

-0. Start from the `geophysical-foundation-model` directory in the terminal.
 1. Ensure you have Python (>3.10) installed on your system.
+2. Start from the `geophysical-foundation-model` directory in the terminal.
-2. Create a new virtual environment
+3. Create a new virtual environment
 ```bash
 conda create -n geophysics python=3.10
 ```
-3. Activate the newly created environment:
+3. After creation, activate the newly created environment:

 ```bash
 conda activate geophysics
 ```
-4. Install any required dependencies by running:
+4. Install the required dependencies by running:

 ```bash
 pip install -r requirements.txt